dootje-2004/web-docker-https/README.md

-The least intrusive way (for your visitors) of validating your internal website is to act as your own Certificate Authority, and in that role issue a signed certificate for each of your internal sites.
+The least intrusive way (for your visitors) of validating your internal website is to act as your own Certificate Authority, and in that role issue signed certificates for each of your internal sites.
 The only annoying thing this leaves you with is the distribution of the CA root certificate to all of your visitors' browsers, but this is a one-time action (until your CA root certificate expires, of course :grin:).

-## What is happening here exactly?
+## What is this demo about?

 This demo demonstrates how you can set up server validation on a local network, where the server is a Docker container